xiaoxiaoyu1872/PostMPS/README.md

 VisFluid is a program used to reconstruct fluid surface from particle-based fluid solver and runs fully on NVIDIA GPU.
 This program bring high-quality visual effects to scientific and engineering simulations, helping people to illustrate their simulation results.
 This repository provides source code to implement the algorithm presented in the paper [Enhanced narrow band surface reconstruction with anisotropic kernel].

 ### **Dependencies**
-The code can be compiled on Ubuntu (GCC 6.3.0) providing that CUDA (>=9.0) is installed.
+The code can be compiled on Ubuntu (GCC 6.3.0) with CUDA (>=9.0).
 To run the executable(s), an NVIDIA GPU should be installed on the machine.
-The dependent vtk8.2 has been installed in this repository.
+The dependent vtk8.2 has been given in this repository.

 ### **Run example**
 To run the code, just do: